rbeauchamp/Swashbuckle.OData/README.md

 //
 c.CustomProvider(defaultProvider => new ODataSwaggerProvider(edmModel));
 ```
-When you build your OData Edm Model, pass it to `SwaggerConfig` during registration.
+When you build your Entity Data Model, pass it to `SwaggerConfig` during registration.
 For example:
 ```csharp
 public static void Register(HttpConfiguration config) {